Il Riformista

 Il Riformista (English: "The Reformist") is an Italian political and financial newspaper based in Rome, Italy.

 History and profile

-Launched on 23 October 2002, Il Riformista was formed of about four pages with Orange as main colour used.
+Launched on 23 October 2002, Il Riformista was formed of about four pages with orange as main colour used.
 The paper closed on 30 March 2012 because of financial problems.
 It was later relaunched on 29 October 2019.
+In 2023, former Italian prime minister Matteo Renzi was appointed as editor.
+Renzi resigned as editor in 2024 and was replaced by Alessandro Barbano and then Claudio Velardi.